ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 the template is passed to Handlebars.
 This means that the template or partial no longer has to be an expression with a verbatim string (@"template"), but can be text instead.
-This makes it possible to use Frends expression syntax directly inside templates without adding an extra task to first create the template. **Please note that this feature isexperimental.**
+This makes it possible to use Frends expression syntax directly inside templates without adding an extra task to first create the template. **Please note that this feature is experimental.**
 More tests are needed.

 [Handlebars.NET] (https://github.com/Handlebars-Net/Handlebars.Net) supports adding custom helper